 Throughout the four movements, Mark Atkins’ didgeridoo score was not merely the garnish for the organ but a fully integrated personality in the sound textures.
 Atkins mapped a varied sonic territory, presenting a vast array of vocal interjections filtered through a range of different didgeridoos.
 His journeys conjured up worlds as different as the timeless outback and as transitory as contemporary electronic … the night belonged to Mark Atkins.
 The Age, Melbourne

 He is a founding member of performance ensemble Black Arm Band.
-Featuring Australia’s most respected legends of indigenous contemporary music Black Arm Band has now created and performed Murandak, Hidden Republic and Dirtsong.
+Featuring Australia’s most respected legends of indigenous contemporary music Black Arm Band has now created and performed Murandak, Hidden Republic, Dirtsong and ngangwurra means heart.

 The band’s own didgeridoo player, Mark Atkins, put the audience in a trance with one of the most sustained performances I have ever heard on that instrument, evoking a time and place long before the political troubles of the 20th century.
 Arts Hub, Australia